Focal Primates

 White-naped Mangabey, Cercocebus lunulatus

-The white-naped mangabey is a medium to large sized semi terrestrial monkey.
-A slender bodied animal, grey with a white undercarriage in colour and a distinctive white half moon patch on its crown.
-It also has striking white eyelids and a dark dorsal strip.
+The white-naped mangabey is a medium- to large-sized, semi-terrestrial monkey.
+It has a slender body, grey fur with a white undercarriage, and a distinctive white half-moon patch on its crown.
+It also has striking white eyelids and a dark dorsal stripe.

-Its geographical range was once found West of the Sassandra River in Western Cote d'Ivoire to the Volta River in East Ghana.
-It was also present in Southern Bukina Faso, however, now it is restricted to a small number of locations across its former range.
+Its geographical range once extended from west of the Sassandra River in western Côte d’Ivoire to the Volta River in eastern Ghana.
+It was also present in southern Burkina Faso; however, it is now restricted to a small number of locations across its former range.

-White-naped mangabeys live in large multi-male, multi female groups and have a variety of calls.
-Their diet is mainly made up of fruit, seeds and insects.
-White-naped mangabeys are listed by IUCN as Endangered (A2cd) and have been in decline for 40 years due to habitat loss and poaching.
+White-naped mangabeys live in large multi-male, multi-female groups and use a variety of calls.
+Their diet consists mainly of fruit, seeds, and insects.
+The International Union for Conservation of Nature (IUCN) lists the white-naped mangabey as Endangered.
+Populations have been in decline for the past 40 years due to habitat loss and poaching.

 Roloway Monkey, Cercopithecus roloway

-One of the most beautiful African primates is the Roloway monkey.
-Their skin is black on the face, hands and feet as is the hair on their head, belly and outer arms and legs.
-The inner limbs are white while the lower back becomes dark reddish.
-The long white beard and its yellow pubic region distinguish them from the Diana monkey.
+One of the most striking African primates is the Roloway monkey.
+Their skin is black on the face, hands, and feet, as is the hair on the head, belly, and outer arms and legs.
+The inner limbs are white, while the lower back is dark reddish.
+A long white beard and a yellow pubic patch distinguish them from the closely related Diana monkey.

-Geographically they were located from the East of the Sassandra River to Western Ghana, however, nowadays it can only be found in Tanoé Forest in Cote d'Ivoire and Kwabre Forest in Ghana.
+Historically, Roloway monkeys ranged from east of the Sassandra River in Côte d’Ivoire to western Ghana.
+Today, however, they survive only in the Tanoé Forest in Côte d’Ivoire and the Kwabre Forest in Ghana.

-Roloways are arboreal primates and live in single male, multifemale groups of 15-25 individuals.
-Sometimes associated with other guenons.
-Their diet is mostly composed of fruits, insects and young leaves.
-Roloways are listed by the IUCN as Critically Endangered (A2cd).
+Roloways are arboreal primates that live in single-male, multi-female groups of 15–25 individuals.
+They are sometimes associated with other guenon species.
+Their diet consists mainly of fruits, insects, and young leaves.
+The IUCN lists the Roloway monkey as Critically Endangered due to hunting and the loss of its forest habitat.

 Miss Waldron's Colobus, Procolobus waldroni

-Miss Waldron's Colobus is an arboreal primate with a slim body structure and long limbs.
-They have two predominant colours in their pelage, black and a rich red-brown.
-The entire face and legs are red, but its back, tail and from shoulder to elbow outer side are black.
+Miss Waldron’s colobus is an arboreal primate with a slim body and long limbs.
+Its coat shows two predominant colours: black and rich red-brown.
+The face and legs are entirely red, while the back, tail, and outer side of the arms from shoulder to elbow are black.

-Its geographical range once occurred from the South-Eastern part of Cote d'Ivoire to the South-Western part of Ghana.
-In the 1990's the only evidence of this species survival came from swamp forests in a corner of South-Eastern Cote d'Ivoire.
-Nowadays it is considered extinct.
+Historically, its geographical range extended from south-eastern Côte d’Ivoire to south-western Ghana.
+In the 1990s, the only evidence of its survival came from swamp forests in a small corner of south-eastern Côte d’Ivoire.
+Today, it is considered extinct.

 White-thighed Black & White Colobus, Colobus vellerosus

-This a large arboreal monkey with a predominantly black body and limbs, with a pure white tail.
-White hair surrounds its black face and extends from below the chin up to the temples and in a band across the brow.
-The thighs have silvery white patches on their outer surfaces and there is white hair on the margins of the ischial callosities.
+This is a large arboreal monkey with a predominantly black body and limbs, and a pure white tail.
+White hair surrounds its black face, extending from below the chin to the temples and across the brow.
+Silvery-white patches cover the outer thighs, and there is white hair around the sitting pads.

-The colobus has a distinctive loud roar like call and once occurred from somewhere between the Sassandra and Bandama rivers in Cote d’Ivoire eastwards through Ghana, Togo, Benin to the western edge of Nigeria.
-It has now been heavily eradicated from these areas due to habitat loss and hunting.
-The colobus would have once been
+The colobus has a distinctive, loud, roar-like call.
+Historically, its range extended from between the Sassandra and Bandama rivers in Côte d’Ivoire eastwards through Ghana, Togo, and Benin to the western edge of Nigeria.
+Today, it has been largely eradicated from much of this range due to habitat loss and hunting.

 Permission to use illustrations kindly given by the artist Stephen Nash